 1. Healthy diet

-A healthy diet is essential for a child’s vision, as well as other functions and growth (2).
+A healthy diet and good nutrition are essential for a child’s vision, as well as other functions and growth (2).
 You may encourage them to consume healthy foods, including fresh vegetables, eggs, fish, meat, and fruits.
 Green leafy vegetables and yellow vegetables are good sources of vitamin A, an essential nutrient for ocular health.

 You may encourage your kid to eat fresh homemade foods rather than processed foods and junk foods.
 Follow a mixed diet to ensure they receive all vitamins and minerals.
 You may prepare tasty and healthy homemade snacks that appeal to your child.